-Search the Amherst catalog by keyword, title, author, or subject using the Library Quick Search box at the top of every page.
+Search the Amherst catalog by keyword, title, author, or subject using the Books & Media tab on the homepage.
 Check Call Numbers and Availability to see where something's located and if it's currently checked out.

 If something's in the Depository, request it be sent here.